Updated Monday 29th June.

 Latest Government guidance for Employers & HR planning

-On 27th May 2020, Matt Hancock announced the launch of NHS Test and Trace system, with an ability to trace currently 10,000 contacts per day that will, we were told, be ramped up.
+On 27th May 2020, Matt Hancock announced the launch of NHS Test and Trace system.
 The Government has asked that from 28th May onwards, everyone who has symptoms of Covid-19 must isolate immediately, for 7 days, and get a test.
 Those who have been in contact with anyone testing positive will be identified through tracing and asked to isolate for 14 days.

-Employers will need to be mindful of the potential effect on staffing as workplaces and society open up.
-Arranging teams in small cohorts and rotating teams are sound measures, as is doggedly adhering to the still core 2 metre social distancing.
+Employers will need to be mindful of the potential effect of this on staffing as workplaces and society open up.
+Arranging teams in small cohorts and rotating teams are sound measures.

 Government’s 5 steps to working safely during COVID-19

-These 5 steps to working safely summarise the practical measures that employers must adopt to maintain the critical two metres social distancing, what to do where this is not possible and adopting very good hygiene and cleaning practices at the workplace.
+The Government has published for employers its guidance for making workplaces ‘COVID- secure‘.
+The guidance sets out 5 practical measures that employers must adopt to maintain the critical two metres social distancing, what to do where this is not possible and adopting very good hygiene and cleaning practices at the workplace.

 1 Work from home, if you can